nvana/Jfindr/README.md

 | Delete User    |               |
 | Update User    |               |

-## Launch our app
-You need to install webpack globally before installing the app.
-`npm install -g webpack`

-### Launching API
+## Launching API
-Start mongod, make sure your database is started then :
+First, make `npm install` to make sure you have all node modules.
+Then start mongod, and execute :
 `node rest/serveur.js`

 ## Launching React App